PanicStation.org

 What to do now

-1. Choose the urgent-help route (now).
+1. Choose the urgent-help route now.

-• Keep your phone on loudspeaker; unlock the door if safe to do so.
+• Keep your phone on loudspeaker.

-• If you still have a piece, keep it in a sealed bag/container and handle minimally.
-Wash hands afterwards.
-Do not taste it again.
+• If you still have a piece, put it in a sealed bag or container, handle it as little as possible, and wash your hands afterwards.

 6. Still get assessed even if symptoms ease.